 EDI and API are an integral part of supply chain management.
 In fact, the industry relies completely on the two and can hardly work without them.
-API (Application Programming Interface) and EDI (Electronic Data Interchange) enables quick, secure, and effective exchange of data across systems, applications, and business units which are a crucial part of a supply chain business.
+API (Application Programming Interface) and EDI (Electronic Data Interchange) enable quick, secure, and effective exchange of data across systems, applications, and business units which are a crucial part of a supply chain business.
 Although both of them are popular for business software, the two have a lot of differences which business owners and the industry must understand to make informed decisions while choosing between them.

 EDI has been in existence since the 1970s and is considered to be a standard system for document exchange.
 Rest assured that it is here to stay for long and companies using it have no reason to replace it.
 On the other hand, API is a popular alternative to EDI software development solutions with new entrants in the business relying on it more.
 It is witnessing a growing number of users and offers a cost-efficient solution.
 Also, API facilitates more synchronized and real-time data sharing, hence gaining users for communication with trading partners.